FREQUENTLY ASKED QUESTIONS

 What is HDR?

-Why is HDR bad for real estate?
+Why is HDR bad for Real Estate photos?

-So how do we approach a shoot then?
+So how does PhotoGuy approach a shoot?

+For images that are color critical (i.e.,indoor real estate and headshots), we will properly light them with a single image with multiple studio strobes.
 We use up to 7 lights to balance ambient and strobe lights in each room.
 Done right, it is time intensive, but the results are visually dramatic, yielding clean crisp images.
 Interior colors are true, which is a big deal to architects, designers, and realtors dealing with custom built luxury properties with imported stone surfaces, custom wood surfaces and designer color palates.
 Great time, expense and care is spent sourcing the finest building and interior design materials and installing them.
 Its our job to ensure the color in the photographs meticulously matches the color of the spaces being photographed.

 Drone flights (commercial or recreational) are required to have permission prior to operating near an airport within controlled airspace.
 In fact, this is the case for airplanes too.
 Airplanes get their clearance prior to entering this restricted airspace via VHF radio.
 Drone pilots get this same permission via a FAA Authorization / Waiver.

 If you look at Figure 1 below of the South East Florida's busy airspace, you will see that between Delray Beach to Miami, controlled airspace (blue and magenta circles and boxes) completely covers all the expensive real estate.
 Let us simplify this: nobody can legally operate a drone anywhere within 5 miles of I-95 or the beach from Palm Beach to Miami...unless we have an FAA Authorization.
 Flying without an Authorization or Waiver will get drone operators, and those that hire them, in a lot of trouble with the FAA.
+This Federal Offense carries hefty fines and the fall-out from the negative press on one's hard-earned reputation isn't worth the cost savings.

 Hire a qualified pro!